srobo/docs/IDE/getting_code_on_the_robot.md

 3. _Safely remove_ the memory stick
 4. Plug it into your robot's USB hub

 Now you can turn on your robot (or kit) and press the _run_ button.
 Errors and the output of your `print` statements will be written to [the log file](/docs/troubleshooting/python#ReadingTheLogs).
+You can also view the log output live by connceting to your robot's [WiFi](/docs/kit/wifi).

 <div class="info">
 To re-run your program, simply remove the USB stick and plug it back in again.
 There's no need to restart the robot.